Friday 6 – Sunday 8 September 2019

 Caroline is a Fellow of the Australasian College of Tropical Medicine (FACTM) and a Fellow of the Faculty of Travel Medicine (FFTM).
 Caroline is passionate about educating travellers and health professionals about all aspects of travel medicine.
 Caroline was elected on to the steering committee of the ISTM Nurses Professional Group (NPG) in 2016 and currently holds the position of Chair Elect.

-Nurse Specialist and Director of Worldwise Travellers Health and Vaccination Centre
+Director of Worldwise Travellers Health and Vaccination Centre, Palmerston North and Whanganui, New Zealand

 Learn about Lisa Scotland